storybookjs/react-native/README.md

 ## Existing project

-Normally to setup an existing project you would use the storybook cli to generate the files.
+Run init to setup your project with all the dependencies and configuration files:

+`npx sb@next init --type react_native`

-For v6 the cli setup command is still being worked on, for now use the manual guide [here](MANUAL_SETUP.md).
+If you want to add everything yourself check out the the manual guide [here](MANUAL_SETUP.md).

 # Writing stories